Hueston Hennigan Reports Interference with State Audit

 But the regents quickly and unanimously agreed to support Napolitano’s continued leadership, Kieffer said after the meeting.

 The regents asked Napolitano to acknowledge responsibility and apologize, which she did in her own statement right after Kieffer read his.
-Later, she reiterated that she “exhibited poor judgment in approving an ill-advised approach” to the state auditor’s survey and “deeply regret this mistake.”
+Later, she reiterated that she “exhibited poor judgment in approving an ill-advised approach” to the state audit and “deeply regret this mistake.”

 The regents, meeting in San Francisco, were responding to an independent investigation that found Napolitano’s top aides had sought to suppress campus criticism of the central office in confidential surveys from State Auditor Elaine Howle.